Information on the profession of landscape architect

 An internship, before and during studies, is a great benefit for career orientation.
 It provides a deep insight into real working life, imparts crucial knowledge, makes it easier to start a career later on, and earns you plus points with potential employers.
 Sometimes a first job results from an earlier internship.
 In the internship and job exchange, planning offices are looking for interns.
 A nationwide list of planning offices can be found at landschaftsarchitektur-heute.de.

-First contact student internship: We have compiled information on student internships.
+First contact for student internships: We have compiled information on student internships.

 Job search

-To search for job offers or to post a job application yourself, we recommend the bdla job exchange.
+The bdla job exchange is recommended for researching job offers or posting a job application yourself.
 A broad, nationwide overview is also offered by the information service "arbeitsmarkt Umweltschutz und Naturwissenschaften" of the Wissenschaftsladen Bonn.

 Chamber eligibility and chamber entry

-The professional title "landscape architect" is protected by law.
-Only those who are members of a chamber of architects may call themselves "landscape architect".
+The professional title "landscape architect" or "landscape architect" is protected by law.
+Only those who are members of a chamber of architects may call themselves accordingly.
 The prerequisite is a degree in landscape architecture of at least six semesters, in some federal states also at least eight semesters.
 In addition, proof of professional activity of two to three years must be provided.
-The registration committees of the chambers of architects are available for detailed information.
+For detailed information, please contact the registration committees of the chambers of architects.

-Of course, graduates can also work as employees or freelancers without chamber registration.
+Of course, graduates can also work as employees or freelancers without being registered with the chamber.
 However, they may not use the word or word element "architect" or "architecture" in their professional or office title.
 In addition, as a rule, only those who are registered in the list of architects may participate in architectural competitions.

 Profession Definition